-Kalio is so tasty because of the contribution of all the spices and herbs used in the recipe.
+Anything rendang is simply so tasty because of the contribution of all the spices and herbs used in the recipe.
 Most of the ingredients can be found in major grocery stores.
-Kaffir lime leaves are only available in Asian store and the leaves contribute significant aroma to the dish that I would not omit if you ask me, but if you have never tasted kalio or rendang before, I guess you won’t really “know” 🙂 I used lots of powdered spices because they are convenient and widely available these days.
+Kaffir lime leaves are only available in Asian store and the leaves contribute significant aroma to the dish that I would not omit if you ask me, but if you have never tasted rendang before, I guess you won’t really “know” 🙂 I used lots of powdered spices because they are convenient and widely available these days.

 I did not use coconut milk in this ayam kalio recipe.
 It’s really up to you if you want to or not.
 Traditionally, coconut milk is added so the color of the finished dish will also look more like bright orange or yellowish.